Rolex Authentication Tips

 Meanwhile, the fake have very low quality mechanism and even grade “A” fakes can be differentiated from the original.
 They lack the special high quality windows that provide a view of the engravings, as they are usually placed on the outside rather than under the rotor, and are usually not gold-engraved.
 Their calibres have random numbers that are not designed for corresponding models.
 They sometimes lack the plated gears and leave friction marks on the internal parts of the watch over time, which negatively affects the watch’s precision.

-Those are details that can uncover fake Rolex watches even without looking at the dial, we will discuss printing, bezel and dial details, sapphire and inner engraving on a future blog.
+Those are details that’ll help you authenticate a Rolex watch even without looking at the dial, we will discuss printing, bezel and dial details, sapphire and inner engraving on a future blog.

 See you then!